 You can also order medication by ticking the item(s) that you require on your current repeat prescribing slip and then:

-- placing the repeat prescribing slip in the blue box near the dispensary hatch at Buckden or in the red box on reception at Little Paxton.
+posting the repeat prescribing slip in the post box outside at Buckden or at Little Paxton

 Who can pick up my medication / prescription?

 You must be 16yrs of age or older to collect a repeat prescription unless the medication is specifically for yourself in which case you must be 14 or over.

 You may get someone to collect your medication on your behalf provided they are 16 or over.
 If you collect on behalf of someone else you will need to be aware as to whether they pay for their prescriptions or not.

 If you do not pay for your prescription it helps us if you can show us some evidence when you pick up your prescription.